CarbonComputers/Hackberry-Pi-CM5/Speakers/README.md

 # Speakers

 There are two types of speakers used on HackberryPi_CM5.
 1507 speaker for Q20 version and 1511 speaker for Q10 and 9900 version.
+They are both 8Ω speakers and have difference at the dimension.
+You can find the datasheet about the speakers in this page.